thapawan/CrossSectionsExtractionVisualization/README.md

 The cross-section extraction visualization tool automates extracting cross-sections with their horizontal distance and elevation.
 The repository contains notebooks and ArcGIS Pro Tool for cross-section extraction and visualization.

 ## Installation of required packages
-For jupyter and ArcGIS Pro notebook use this command:install required libraries if not installed by uncommenting it:
+For jupyter and ArcGIS Pro notebook use this command: install required libraries if not installed by uncommenting it:

 #!pip install geopandas